Liverpool Transfer News: Nabil Fekir Talks Resumed in Latest Rumours

 Fekir's injury history at Lyon: 2015-16: ACL rupture, missed 39 games 2016-17: Knee injury, missed 3 games 2017-18: Knee injury, missed 7 games

-It's be a big surprise if negotiations were started again immediately, as Fekir is currently involved in France's bid to win the 2018 FIFA World Cup.
-He entered the game as a substitute on Saturday in Les Bleus thrilling 4-3 win over Argentina; they will face Uruguay next with a semi-final spot on the line.
+It would be a big surprise if negotiations started again immediately; Fekir is involved in France's bid to win the 2018 FIFA World Cup.
+He entered Les Bleus' thrilling 4-3 win over Argentina as a substitute on Saturday.
+His side will face Uruguay next with a semi-final spot on the line.

-Liverpool do have attacking class and midfield quality in abundance, so the capture of Fekir is not absolutely necessary as things stand.
-However, if the Reds are going to challenge for the Premier League title and potentially push for the UEFA Champions League again, it's that calibre of player they need to be eyeing.
+Liverpool have attacking class and midfield quality in abundance, so Fekir's capture would not be necessary.
+However, if the Reds are going to challenge for the Premier League title and potentially push for the UEFA Champions League again, it's that calibre of player they need to be eyeing up.

 Liverpool Trying Again for Nabil Fekir?